jmcamposdev/1DAW-PROG/README.md

 - **OOP:** This folder contains all the exercises that involve object-oriented programming, such as classes, objects, inheritance, polymorphism, and more.

+- **Matrix:** This folder contains all the exercises related to matrix operations.

+- **ListofExercises-1:** This folder contains a list of additional exercises to complete.

+- **ListofExercises-2:** This folder contains a second list of additional exercises to complete.

 ### Projects

-- **Project 1:** This folder contains the code for the first project I complete in the course.
+- **JuegoPente:** This folder contains the code for the first project I complete in the course.

-- **Project 2:** This folder contains the code for the second project I complete in the course.
+- **Gestion de Tarjetas:** This folder contains the code for the second project I complete in the course.

-- **Project N:** This folder contains the code for any other project I complete in the course.
+- **Vergeflix:** This folder contains the code for any other project I complete in the course.

 ### Exams